bmuschko/ide-composable-build/README.md

 # IDE dependency substitution

-The purpose of this repository is to analyze the user actions to substitute a binary dependency with source dependency or vice versa.
+The purpose of this repository is to analyze the user actions needed to substitute a binary dependency with source dependency or vice versa.
 The steps required are independent from the underlying build infrastructure.
 All actions are performed manually to identify the capabilities of the IDE.
 Two IDEs are analyzed: IDEA IntelliJ and Eclipse/Buildship.

-For this experiment we use two multi-project builds: `common` and `web`.
+This experiment uses two multi-project builds: `common` and `web`.

 The project `common` provides reusable logic in three subprojects: `a`, `b` and `c`.
 The subproject `c` has a source dependency on `a` and `b`.
 The subprojects `a`, `b` and `c` produce artifacts that are published to a repository alongside the projects.